 Accommodated the great meditators

 Tsurphu Monastery is also well known for the peacefulness of its mountains and the favorable atmosphere of its valley.
-As a result, it has accommodated the great meditators, including the Karmapas, for many centuries.
-The Monastery also renowned for the beauty and artistry of its traditional Tibetan architecture and decoration.
+As a result, it has accommodated the great meditators, including the Karmapa, for many centuries.
+The Monastery was also renowned for the beauty and artistry of its traditional Tibetan architecture and decoration.
 Because the Monastery became the container for so many very precious relics over the centuries.
 Moreover, it became over time an even more important source of blessings for practitioners.

 Tsurphu enshrined many rare and historical relics.
 Many of these were well-preserved, either inside statues, stupas, shrine boxes, or publicly displayed shrines.
 Great reliquary blessings and images from the time of Buddha.
 Furthermore, Nagarjuna through the most recent Karmapa is enshrined at Tsurphu.
 It is including the relics of historical Buddha Shakyamuni, clay statues hand-made of the most renowned Indian master Nagarjuna, relics from Naropa, Marpa, Milarepa, Gampopa, the Karmapas, and many other great enlightened masters.